Gatsby Charitable Foundation

-However, these categories are likely to change from time to time.

 Amongst its activities, the Gatsby Charitable Foundation funds the Gatsby Computational Neuroscience Unit and Sainsbury Wellcome Centre for Neural Circuits and Behaviour at University College London, the Sainsbury Management Fellowships, the Institute for Government based in Carlton House Terrace, and the Sainsbury Laboratory.
-It has long funded the Centre for Mental Health but is mostly withdrawing that funding in 2010.
-More recently, the foundation has become a co-sponsor of the University Technical Colleges programme, in conjunction with the Baker Dearing Trust.
+It funded the Centre for Mental Health until 2010.
+The foundation is a co-sponsor of the University Technical Colleges programme, in conjunction with the Baker Dearing Trust.

-According to the OECD, the Gatsby Charitable Foundation's financing for 2019 development increased by 40% to US$18.9 million.